-Some women produce breast milk after evacuation.
-It depends on the age of the pregnancy.
+Some women produce breast milk after evacuation of the pregnancy following a miscarriage.
+It depends on the age of the pregnancy when it was lost.
 This can be an inconvenience as well.
-In addition it is a source of some discomfort if the mother gets engorged (breasts swollen with milk).
+In addition, milk production is a source of some discomfort if the mother gets engorged (breasts swollen with milk).
 There are medications that should be prescribed to suppress breast milk production.

-- fever of 38 degrees centigrade and above
+- Fever of 38 degrees centigrade and above

-- foul smelling vaginal discharge
+- Foul smelling vaginal discharge

-- sudden , continuous bleeding which soaks a sanitary pad or more within an hour
+- Sudden , continuous bleeding which soaks a sanitary pad or more within an hour